consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 company and they have the exact same experience that I did, which is just like, "Holy, I don't know how to engineer without this anymore."
 And they bring us in.

-**David Mytton:** Can you explain what you mean by high cardinality and what that means for focusing on events rather than metrics?
+**David:** Can you explain what you mean by high cardinality and what that means for focusing on events rather than metrics?

-**Charity Majors:** Yeah.
+**Charity:** Yeah.
 High cardinality is, well, imagine you have a collection of a hundred million users and you've got all of these variables about them, like gender height, wait, first name, last name.
 Well anything like first name, last name is going to be very high cardinality.
 Anything that is a unique ID is going to be the highest possible cardinality, social security number.
 Anything that is a single value, like species equals human will be the lowest possible cardinality.
 And the thing about metrics is a metric is a single number with a few tags appended and metrics are really designed for efficiency and not for describe ability or correlation or anything like that.
 They're designed to be very efficient, but they only really handle low cardinality dimensions.
 They can be aggregated really easily on things like gender or species, but they cannot be aggregated on things like social security number or weight or height because there are just too many possible values.

 And when you're using events instead, you have these arbitrarily wide structured data blocks.
 And when I say arbitrarily wide, like a well instrumented system